 Warragul & District Specialist School is located in West Gippsland in a purpose-built facility adjacent to Warragul Regional College.
 The school caters for students aged from 5-18 with mild to profound intellectual disabilities.
 Students travel to the school from throughout the shire of Baw Baw.
 The school enrols approximately 100 students.
 Warragul and District Specialist School offers a comprehensive curriculum designed to equip students with skills in preparation for life beyond school.
 The social, physical and academic development of the student is paramount.
-Individual education plans are developed in consultation with parents, teachers, paramedical staff and teacher assistants, recognising individual differences and rates of learning.
-Warragul and District Specialist School has a strong paramedical team consisting of two physiotherapists, two occupational therapists, two speech pathologists, a mental health practitioner, school nurse and therapy support staff.
+Individual education plans are developed in consultation with parents, teachers, allied health staff and teacher assistants, recognising individual differences and rates of learning.
+Warragul and District Specialist School has a strong allied health team consisting of two physiotherapists, two occupational therapists, two speech pathologists, a mental health practitioner, school nurse and therapy support staff.
 The speech pathologist is supported by a designated speech assistant and a well established speech program.
 The school believes that all students can and will learn, and grow in self-esteem, through fostering a climate of care, dignity and respect.

 Our Commitment to Child Safety.

 Warragul & District Specialist School is committed to safety and wellbeing of all children and young people.
 This will be the primary focus of our care and decision-making.
 Warragul & District Specialist School has zero tolerance for child abuse.

 Warragul & District Specialist School is committed to providing a child safe environment where children and young people are safe and feel safe, and their voices are heard about decisions that affect their lives.
 Particular attention will be paid to the safety of children with a disability as well the cultural safety of Aboriginal children and children from culturally and/or linguistically diverse backgrounds.